Congratulations on making it through the job interview process and receiving an offer! It’s now time to negotiate your salary.

 Check out reports like our salary guide and websites like Glassdoor, where members share salary information by job position.
 You can also use our salary calculator to understand the average salary range for the job position you are applying for.

 This will help you be well-informed about average salaries and industry standards.
-It's much easier to negotiate when you know what you should be earning based on your experience and the market.
+It's much easier to negotiate the compensation package when you know what you should be earning based on your experience and the market.

 When it comes to salary negotiation, it’s not just about knowing what the market pays for similar roles in similar industries.

 It is also about understanding and communicating your own worth.
-Make a list of your unique skills and experiences, even if they come from internships or volunteer work.
+List your unique skills and experiences, even if they come from internships or volunteer work.

-When speaking with the hiring manager, try to find out the biggest pain points for the company in relation to the job and explain how your specific set of experience and education can help address them.
+When speaking with the hiring manager, try to find out the most significant pain points for the company in relation to the job and explain how your specific experience and education can help address them.

 Knowing and presenting your own value will be key in the negotiation process.